ijstart-canonij/ijstartcanonij/index.rst

 **ij.start.canon :**  Setting up your canon printer will take a few moments to get ready.
 However, it’s important to connect your inkjet printer and PC, Laptop with a wireless connection.
 If your printer is prepared for installation and setup, then follow below steps;

-1. Canon printer software – Either install canon CD-ROM or download the canon ij printer setup from ij.start.canon.
+1. Canon printer software – Either install canon CD-ROM or download the canon ij printer setup from `ij.start.canon <https://ijstartcanon-ij.readthedocs.io/en/latest/index.html>`_.
 2. Connect to WiFi –  On your IJ printer, press the WiFi button until you see a stable orange alarm flashlight.
 3. Wireless router –  Press the WPS button on the nearby wireless router and wait for the alarm flash to be steady green and blue lights.
 4. Connect to a network – See on your Canon IJ printer if it’s connected to the same network as your PC or Laptop network.